Observation of electromagnons in a monolayer multiferroic: Results and Discussion

 Having characterized the multiferroic ground state and its temperature evolution, we now turn to the nature and spatial structure of the low-energy excitations associated with this phase.
 Low-temperature IETS offers a powerful probe to directly access these excitations with atomic-scale spatial resolution.
 Figure~\ref{Figure3}a shows the evolution of the \dIdV spectra as a function of temperature.
 As the system is cooled below the critical temperature, in-gap features appear and sharpen into distinct features symmetrically positioned about zero bias, indicative of inelastic excitations of coherent collective modes characteristic of symmetry-broken phases.
 At base temperature, an IETS spectrum (Fig.~\ref{Figure3}b) reveals multiple well-defined excitations within a 15 mV window, strongly suggesting the coexistence of several low-energy modes.

-To interpret these features, we compute the integrated total density of states ($I_{TDOS}\propto\mathrm{d}I/\mathrm{d}V$) of low-energy excitations (Fig.~\ref{Figure3}c) by adding both contributions from electromagnons and phonons to the TDOS (Fig.~\ref{Figure1}b).
-Note that in this theoretical calculation, we have taken the same weights for both the electromagnons and phonons to the $I_{TDOS}$.
-However, their relative contributions to the inelastic spectrum (Fig.~\ref{Figure3}b) strongly depend on the electron-electromagnon and electron-phonon coupling constants and selection rules.
-The rising inflection points of the $I_{TDOS}$ spectrum, highlighted in green and pink, correspond to the electromagnon and phonon modes, respectively.
-Their position is not influenced by the relative weight between electromagnon and phonons in the $I_{TDOS}$.
-These theoretical results can be compared with the experimental statistical analysis of the energy positions of prominent symmetric spectral features, extracted from the second derivative $d^2I/dV^2$ of the tunneling current across many individual spectra (Fig.~\ref{Figure3}d).
+To interpret these features, we compute the integrated total density of states ($I_\mathrm{TDOS}\propto\mathrm{d}I/\mathrm{d}V$) of low-energy excitations (Fig.~\ref{Figure3}c) by adding both contributions from electromagnons and phonons to the TDOS (Fig.~\ref{Figure1}b).
+Note that in this theoretical calculation, we have considered different weights for both the electromagnons and phonons to the $I_\mathrm{TDOS}$.
+Their relative contributions to the inelastic spectrum (Fig.~\ref{Figure3}b) strongly depend on the electron-electromagnon and electron-phonon coupling constants and selection rules (a more detailed discussion can be found in SI Section S7).
+The rising inflection points of the $I_\mathrm{TDOS}$ spectrum, highlighted in green and pink, correspond to the electromagnon and phonon modes, respectively.
+Importantly, their position is not influenced by the relative weight between electromagnon and phonons in the $I_\mathrm{TDOS}$.
+These theoretical results can be compared with the experimental statistical analysis of the energy positions of prominent symmetric spectral features, extracted from the second derivative \ddIdV of the tunneling current across many individual spectra (Fig.~\ref{Figure3}d).
 This analysis yields a histogram with distinct peaks that align closely with the theoretical predictions.